-In case a poll is triggered manually through Karaf CLI, the message ZTL in ActiveMQ should be at least the number of retries x timeout in ms, e.g., 3 x 2000ms = 6000ms.
+In case a poll is triggered manually through Karaf CLI, the message TTL in ActiveMQ should be at least the number of retries x timeout in ms, e.g., 3 x 2000ms = 6000ms.

 By default, the configured polling interval is used, which is by default 5 minutes (300000 ms).

-You can get list with all available monitors with:
+You can get a list of all available monitors with: